Research

 notesDespite the abundance of shrinkage and variable selection priors proposed in statistics, large-scale comparisons of their performance in econometric applications remain limited.
 This study aims to investigate the robustness of Bayesian prior configurations across different settings, including high-dimensional scenarios that deviate from the benchmark linearity and Gaussian assumptions.
 We consider 10 hierarchical priors and tackle computation using the Gibbs sampler.
 Our focus is on prediction, and we explore whether theoretical guarantees for Bayesian priors hold in time-series models with conditionally dependent likelihoods.
 Furthermore, we are interested in if Bayesian priors can serve as data-driven mechanisms in problems with large parameter spaces where case-by-case prior elicitation is impractical.
 Methodologically, this study contributes to the existing literature through two exercises.
 The first setting examines models with multiple structural breaks.
 We transform an inherently nonlinear problem into a linear high-dimensional one and assess the performance of approaches utilizing shrinkage and variable selection priors.
 An application on the forecasts of country-level Covid-19 infections is considered.
 In the second exercise, we investigate the forecasting performance as we move from a small vector autoregression (VAR) model with shrinkage to larger dimensions, wherein these priors facilitate automatic or minimal tuning.
 Our findings aim to provide insights into the robustness and applicability of Bayesian priors in diverse settings.

 Inference on Treatment Effects with High-dimensional Controls: Frequentist and Bayesian Approaches.
-(2021).
+M.Res.
+Dissertation (2021).

 Government disclosure in the pandemic.
 (2020).